THE SEMI-STEINER

 [vril A mysterious etheric energy postulated by novelist Edward Bulwer-Lytton in his novel THE COMING RACE (1873).
 Various occultists, including Helena Blavatsky and Rudolf Steiner, accepted the reality of vril in one form or another.]

-[Vulcan A planet nearer the Sun than Mercury; hypothesized by astronomers but later found to be illusory.
+[Vulcan A planet nearer the Sun than Mercury; hypothesized by astronomers but later determined to be illusory.
 Steiner indicated that Vulcan does exist.
-He also sometimes used the term "Vulcan" for the seventh condition of consciousness: Future Vulcan.]
+He also sometimes used the term "Vulcan" as shorthand for the seventh condition of consciousness: Future Vulcan.]

 [Vulcan consciousness Perfected Intuition or piety; the clairvoyant power we will all acquire during the Future Vulcan phase of evolution, Steiner said.]